ltd08a/Data_Modeling_and_ETL/README.md

-# Data Modeling and ETL with Postgres and Python
+# Data Modeling and ETL with PostgreSQL and Python

 ### Project Description

 The purpose of this project was to take raw data from Sparkify and model it into a form that can be easily used for analysis.
 There were two raw JSON files used to draw data from.
 I had to build an ETL pipeline to get the data that was needed to perform the analysis.
 I used a star schema when creating tables to make for more customizable queries.
-The work was done in Postgres using SQL and Python.

 ### Environment(s)

 Jupyter Notebook

-pgAdmin4
+### Language(s)

+PostgreSQL
+Python

 ### Competencies